 To make this moonshine you can use substandard kiwifruits, which are no longer suitable for sale.
 However, be sure to remove any rotten or moldy parts of the pulp.
 The resulting drink has a light kiwi aroma and a mild berry aftertaste.

-Fermentation starter and wine yeast ferment take a long time to ferment (up to 50 days), but they don’t affect moonshine’s aroma and taste.
-On the other hand kiwi moonshine prepared with distiller’s or baker’s yeast will be ready in 3-10 days, but its organoleptic properties can deteriorate.
+Wine yeast ferment takes a long time to ferment (up to 50 days), but they don’t affect moonshine’s aroma and taste.
+On the other hand, kiwi moonshine prepared with distiller’s yeast will be ready in 3-10 days, but its organoleptic properties can deteriorate.
 For this reason under otherwise equal conditions it’s preferred to use a fermentation starter or store-bought wine yeast.